 Michael J Anderson, choral

-Dr. Michael J Anderson is the Director of Choral and Vocal Studies in the School of Theatre and Music at the University of Illinois at Chicago.
+Dr. Michael J Anderson is a Professor Emeritus and the former Director of Choral and Vocal Studies in the School of Theatre and Music at the University of Illinois at Chicago.
 He holds the D.M.A. degree from the University of Colorado, and the M.MusEd and B.MusEd degrees from Georgia State University.
 He began his career as the Director of Choral Music at Tucker High School in Tucker, Georgia.

 Prof. Anderson is particularly active on the international choral music scene.
 In 2016-2017 he presented lectures and masterclasses in cities across China, and developed global artistic choral music projects in Barcelona, Milan, Beijing, and Macau.
 He has conducted, lectured, and adjudicated choirs across the United States, in Sweden, France, Italy, Belgium, Germany, Hong Kong, Israel, China, Japan, Korea, Macau, Dominican Republic, and Puerto Rico, to name a few.